Gain Medical Work Experience in the UK’s Capital City – World Famous for Healthcare and Medical Schools.

 UCAT Exam for Medicine

 Medicine is ultra-competitive and amongst the various admission demands is the UCAT test.
-The UCAT is a compulsory computer-based entrance exam required by most UK medical schools.
-It tests var...
+With the BMAT being discontinued for the 2025 cohort of medical students, The UCAT is now the primary a...

 View Free Guide